Latest Unemployment Information

 WorkOne Location Update

-Following the Governor’s reopening plan, some WorkOne offices are operating on a limited schedule, either serving customers by appointment only or providing services virtually.
-Others, however, remain closed.
-Please contact your local WorkOne office via phone or email for information about hours of operation and service availability prior to visiting the office.
+WorkOne offices are open, serving customers in person, by appointment and virtually.
 As a reminder, individuals must apply for unemployment benefits online using a computer, tablet or smart phone.
 Online filing information can be found at www.Unemployment.IN.gov.

 For the latest updates on the WorkOne locations in your region, be sure to check this section and the WorkOne Locations Map.